Boosting Adversarial Transferability for Hyperspectral Image Classification Using 3D Structure-invariant Transformation and Weighted Intermediate Feature Divergence: Experiments

-First, we analyze the impact of each component on the attack effectiveness.
-The experimental results are summarized in Table \ref{Table xiaorong}.
-The relevant parameters have been described in the previous section on parameter settings.
-Although performance slightly varies across different models, the attack effectiveness generally improves with the application of our method.
-The results show that, compared to the spatial dimension, performing block transformations in the spectral dimension can also reduce the model's classification accuracy.
-Combining both approaches improved the transferability on the two datasets by approximately 4\% and 6\%, respectively.
-Additionally, integrating feature distancing loss further enhanced the attack transfer success rate of adversarial examples.
-The performance on the PaviaU dataset was better than on the HoustonU 2018 dataset, which may be related to the data distribution and the size of the regions on which the model focuses.
-Finally, using the enlarged original example features when calculating the Chi-squared distance can further improve the attack success rate, thereby validating the effectiveness of the method.
+Although performance slightly varies across different models, the attack effectiveness generally improves with the application of our proposed method.
+The experimental results show that partitioning the data only along the spectral dimension and applying transformations also reduces the model's classification accuracy.
+By combining both spatial and spectral dimensions for 3D structure-invariant transformations, the transferability on the two datasets improved by approximately 4\% and 6\%, respectively.
+In addition, the weighted feature divergence loss, which takes into account the differences between feature channels, effectively improves the adversarial transferability.
+Furthermore, the operation of enlarging the original feature values when calculating the differences between feature maps further enhances the attack effectiveness of the proposed loss, thereby validating the effectiveness of the method.